cgre-aachen/open_AR_Sandbox/README.md

 * SearchMethodsModule: Takes the depth image and performs Monte-Carlo simulation algorithms to construct the probability distribution based on the structure of the current DEM in an interactive way. (https://chi-feng.github.io/mcmc-demo/app.html)
 * PrototypingModule: Create your own module with the help of this module to link the live threading of the sandbox with your ideas
 * GemPyModule: Use the full advantage of the powerful [GemPy](https://github.com/cgre-aachen/gempy) package to construct geological models and visualize them on the sandbox in real-time
-* MarkerDetection: check the arucos marker detection for more information (https://docs.opencv.org/trunk/d5/dae/tutorial_aruco_detection.html)
+* MarkerDetection: Place virtual boreholes in the model, Define a cross section with multiple markers, Set the start position for simulations (landslides, earthquakes, etc.) check the arucos marker detection for more information (https://docs.opencv.org/trunk/d5/dae/tutorial_aruco_detection.html)

-Check the video below for some of the features in action:s [![Open AR Sandbox Features](https://img.youtube.com/vi/t0fyPVMIH4g/0.jpg)](https://www.youtube.com/watch?v=t0fyPVMIH4g)
+Check the video below for some of the features in action:
+[![Open AR Sandbox Features](https://img.youtube.com/vi/t0fyPVMIH4g/0.jpg)](https://www.youtube.com/watch?v=t0fyPVMIH4g)

 The open_AR_Sandbox as well as GemPy are under continuous development and including more modules for major outreach.
 Some of the features we are currently working on include: